anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 the last path segment (e.g. https://base.example/foobar_fizz) and using an extension ID as a path segment (e.g. https://base.example/foobar/fizz) is just the difference of the underscore and backslash characters.
-Extension authors may use either approach but should rely on implementation experience.
+Extension authors MAY use either approach but should rely on implementation experience.
 A> issue #34

-Appending a path segment to another path segment is NOT RECOMMENDED as this increases the likelihood of collisions between the queries defined by extension identifiers.
+Appending a path segment to an existing path segment is NOT RECOMMENDED as this increases the likelihood of collisions between the queries defined by extension identifiers.
 A> issue #36